sarahrobertsco/prompt_engineering/README.md

 # The Art of Prompt Engineering

-Welcome to my guide to Prompt Engineering 👋 — what I love is that prompt engineering is the sweet spot between linguistics, psychology, and artificial intelligence.
+Welcome to my guide to Prompt Engineering 👋 — what I love is that prompt engineering is the sweet spot between linguistics, psychology, and artificial intelligence which is like a puzzle: which words can I use to elicite the desired response from AI?
+It's programming in words.
 This repository is a living document, suitable for both aspiring prompt engineers and seasoned professionals looking to deepen their expertise.

 ## About Prompt Engineering